AntnPrcl/configs/README.md

 # Configs

-Just a bunch of configs file for Debian.
+Just a bunch of config files for Debian system.
 Include :
 * bashrc file with custum console style
 * some aliases in bash_aliases